dojot/docs/source/security/mqtt-tls.rst

 as a docker container for easy deploy and its source code repository can be accessed in `MQTT-Manager GitHub project <https://github.com/dojot/mqtt-manager>`_.

-Mosquitto by itself doesn't generate nor revoke certificates, it only rely upon a CA and implements TLS protocol.
+Mosquitto by itself doesn't generate nor revoke certificates, it only relies on a CA and implements TLS protocol.
 The 'creation' of a particular device consists only in adding a new rule to ACL file in Mosquitto.
 Such file looks like: